AdobeDocs/commerce-php/src/pages/developer/components/message-queues/index.md

 ---
-group: php-developer-guide
-title: Message Queues
+title: Message Queues | Commerce PHP Extensions
+description: Review an introduction to the message queue system in Adobe Commerce and Magento Open Source.
 ---

+# Message queues

 Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other, nor do they need to communicate with the message queue at the same time.
 When a sender places a message onto a queue, it is stored until the recipient receives them.

-In Adobe Commerce, the Message Queue Framework (MQF) is a fully-functional system that allows a [module](https://glossary.magento.com/module) to publish messages to queues.
+In Adobe Commerce and Magento Open Source, the Message Queue Framework (MQF) is a fully-functional system that allows a [module](https://glossary.magento.com/module) to publish messages to queues.
 It also creates consumers to receive them asynchronously.
-The MQF primarily uses [RabbitMQ] as the messaging broker, which provides a scalable platform for sending and receiving messages.
+The MQF primarily uses [RabbitMQ](http://www.rabbitmq.com) as the messaging broker, which provides a scalable platform for sending and receiving messages.
 It also includes a mechanism for storing undelivered messages.
 RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.

 A basic message queue system can also be set up without using RabbitMQ.
 In this system, a MySQL [adapter](https://glossary.magento.com/adapter) stores messages in the database.
 Three database tables (`queue`, `queue_message`, and `queue_message_status`) manage the message queue workload.
 Cron jobs ensure the consumers are able to receive messages.
 This solution is not very scalable.
 RabbitMQ should be used whenever possible.